-In this specialization courses on information systems are combined with courses related to the application and management of ICT.
+In this specialization courses on information systems are combined with courses related to the application and management of ICT in relation to the business strategy.
 The course on Foundations of Information Systems gives an overview of most important Information Systems native theories and research methods, while the course on Architecture of Information Systems is focusing on information systems engineering.
-In addition, Electronice commerce looks at the innovative applications of IT for business.
+In addition, Electronic commerce looks at the innovative applications of IT for business.
 This specialization covers the main techniques and systems for enterprise architectures combined with techniques that are applicable in IT management and business.